Thank you for your interest. Online registration for this course is now closed. Please email info@anatomytrains.com with any questions.

-Anatomy Trains, in partnership with Fascia Training Academy, presents Ball & Socket: The Hip Joint in the Athletic Human – Manual Therapy & Surgical Indications for Preserving Hip Function Live Online with Srino Bharam, MD, MBA, & Tom Myers, LMT
+Anatomy Trains, in partnership with Fascia Training Academy, presents Ball & Socket: The Hip Joint in the Athletic Human – Manual Therapy & Surgical Indications for Preserving Hip Function Live Online with Srino Bharam, MD, MBA, & Tom Myers, LMT, with a presentation by Tom Corbisiero PT, DPT

 This webinar is tuned to athletes and the people who train and treat them.